@inteli.city/node-red-contrib-ai-collection 1.1.0

 Examples

-Example 1 — Simple prompt
+Example 1 — Simple text prompt

 Translate the following text to Spanish: